MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/create-a-windows-10-reference-image.md

 ### Create configuration file: Microsoft Office 365 Professional Plus x64

 1. After downloading the most current version of the Office Deployment tool from the Microsoft Download Center using the link provided above, run the self-extracting executable file and extract the files to **D:\\Downloads\\Office365**.
 The Office Deployment Tool (setup.exe) and several sample configuration.xml files will be extracted.
-2. Using a text editor (such as Notepad), create an XML file with the installation settings for Office 365 ProPlus that are appropriate for your organization.
+2. Using a text editor (such as Notepad), create an XML file in the D:\\Downloads\\Office365 directory with the installation settings for Office 365 ProPlus that are appropriate for your organization.
 The file uses an XML format, so the file you create must have an extension of .xml but the file can have any filename.

  - For example, you can use the following configuration.xml file, which provides these configuration settings:
    - Install the 64-bit version of Office 365 ProPlus in English directly from the Office Content Delivery Network (CDN) on the internet.
 Note: 64-bit is now the default and recommended edition.